hbk91/2021StudyNotes/Series63_Prep.md

 ### **Security or Not?**

 **Federal Oversight: The CFTC regulates futures on broad-based indices and commodities, while the SEC oversees security futures (e.g., single-stock futures)**

-#### **Howey Test for a Security:**

-To qualify as a security, an instrument usually must meet the Howey Test:

-- An investment of money
-- In a common enterprise
-- With an expectation of profits
-- Derived from the efforts of others

-If any of these elements is missing, the product is not a security.

-### **USA (Uniform Securities Act) definition of a security:**

-- Evidence of Ownership
-- Traded for Value
-- Managed through the efforts of a third party

 #### **Commodities:**